-'''

-Require-Bundle: org.eclipse.core.runtime,

-org.datanucleus,

-org.datanucleus.enhancer,

-org.datanucleus.store.rdbms,

-'''

-This moved things along, resulting in the following message:
+Require-Bundle: org.eclipse.core.runtime, org.datanucleus, org.datanucleus.enhancer, org.datanucleus.store.rdbms, This moved things along, resulting in the following message:

-'''

 javax.jdo.JDOException: Class org.datanucleus.store.rdbms.RDBMSManager was not found in the CLASSPATH.
 Please check your specification and your CLASSPATH.

-'''

-Turns out that class that could be found the not was not org.datanucleus.store.rdbms.RDBMSManager, but rather my H2 database driver class.
-I figured the using Eclipse's buddy-loading mechanism org.datanucleus.store.rdbms plugin to see my JDBC driver, which is was packaged into my 'jars' plugin.
+Turns out that the class that could not be found was not org.datanucleus.store.rdbms.RDBMSManager, but rather my H2 database driver class.
+I figured the solution might lie in using Eclipse's buddyloading mechanism to allow the org.datanucleus.store.rdbms plugin to see my JDBC driver, which is was packaged into my 'jars' plugin.
 Thus, I added the following to rcp.ui's MANIFEST.MF:

-'''

 Eclipse-RegisterBuddy: org.datanucleus.store.rdbms

-'''